-Pulmonary function tests (PFTs): An evaluation of how well your lungs are working by measuring lung volume, capacity, rates of flow, and gas exchange.
+Pulmonary function tests (PFTs): An evaluation of how well your lungs are working by measuring lung volume, capacity, rate of flow, and gas exchange.

 Arterial blood gases (ABG): A test to assess the amount of oxygen and carbon dioxide in your blood.
-It is an accurate measure of how well your lungs are working.
-Having increased levels of carbon dioxide will tell doctors that you are not perfusing enough oxygen into your bloodstream due to mechanical failure of the lungs.
+It is an accurate measurement of how well your lungs are working.
+Having increased levels of carbon dioxide will tell doctors that you’re not perfusing enough oxygen into your bloodstream due to mechanical failure of the lungs.

 Computer tomography (CT) scan: A more detailed imaging machine that allows doctors to get a better view of internal organs.
 CT scans are better for looking at soft tissue, such as the lungs and heart.
 CT is also great for looking at the thymus gland, of which myasthenia gravis patients are known for having issues with.